Blepharoplasty (Eyelid Surgery) in New Jersey

 Men and women who want to improve the appearance of puffy under-eye bags or drooping upper eyelids are ideal candidates for blepharoplasty.

-Blepharoplasty Questions and Answers
+Blepharoplasty Frequently Asked Questions

 Blepharoplasty is a cosmetic surgery that is performed to treat drooping or sagging upper eyelids or puffy under-eye bags by removing excess skin, loose muscle and sometimes fat.